Craft Feature

 Parameter Extractors

-• QueryParam<T>: Extracts parameters from the query string.
+• QueryParam<T>: Extracts parameters from query strings

-• PathParam<T>: Extracts parameters from the URL path.
+• PathParam<T>: Extracts parameters from URL paths

-• FormData<T>: Extracts parameters from form data.
+• FormData<T>: Extracts parameters from form data

 let router = Router::new()